auperatech/VMSS2.0/README.md

 ## How to access VMSS 2.0?

+VMSS 2.0 has been tested on the following list of hardware:
+* KV260/KR260 (AMD)
+* VCK5000 (AMD)
+* U50 (AMD)
+* V70 (AMD)
+* SBC EdgeAI Box X7 (Planet Spark)
+* V205 (Aupera)

+If you have access to one of devices mentioned above, you may find the appropiate setup guide under [setup](https://github.com/auperatech/VMSS2.0/tree/main/docs)

-You can access VMSS 2.0 immediately by signing up for a demo account via our partner VMAccel by visiting our Web site and clicking on [VMSS2.0 here](https://vmaccel.com/vmssdemo/).
+If you don't have a compatible hardware, you can access VMSS 2.0 by signing up for a demo account via our website [VMSS2.0 here](https://vmss.auperatechnologies.com/).

-You can also request the latest versions of our VMSS 2.0 through our [website](https://auperatechnologies.com/).

 # How to evaluate VMSS 2.0?